Tanner/Blog/pages/about.md

 title: About Me
 ---

 Hello!
-My name is Tanner Smith and I am an undergraduate Computer Science major at the Georgia Institute of Technology in Atlanta, Georgia.
+My name is Tanner Smith.
+I graduated from the [Georgia Institute of Technology](http://www.gatech.edu) with a bachelor's degree in [computer science](http://www.cc.gatech.edu).
 I like, among many other things, Coldplay, The Shins, Foo Fighters, and Doctor who.

 I love learning new things, aviation, and the history of computers.